Tertiary Preparation Program (TPP)

 Specialised support is provided for students with diagnosed health or mental health issues, disabilities or injuries.
 Free counselling is available by appointment, as are free one on one sessions regarding accommodation needs or learning support needs.
 You can see their full range of services at https://my.uq.edu.au/information-and-services/student-support/.

 Am I eligible for Centrelink if I study at UQ College?

-Full time Tertiary Preparation Program and Associate Degree of Business students may be eligible for Youth Allowance or Austudy.
+Full time Tertiary Preparation Program students may be eligible for Youth Allowance or Austudy.

 You will need to provide proof of enrolment during the application process, which can be obtained from mysinet.
 To apply for Centrelink go to the Centrelink website

 Is financial support available for UQ College students?